aptech/docs/docs/CR-minv.rst

 ::

-    //Create the multiplicative sequence 1, 2, 4, 8
+    // Create the multiplicative sequence 1, 2, 4, 8
     x = seqm(1,2,4);

-    //Reverse the order of the elements in 'x' and assign them
+    // Reverse the order of the elements in 'x' and assign them
-    //to 'y'
+    // to 'y'
     y = rev(x);

     z = minv(x,y);